mburakov/streamer/README.md

 ## Running

 There are couple of things streamer implies.
 I.e. that the system supports KMS and that it's actually possible to access framebuffers via libdrm.
 This is certainly the case with Intel and AMD when using opensource drivers.
 This is certainly not the case with Nvidia and proprietary drivers.
 Same stands for hardware-accelerated colorspace conversion.
 I don't really expect Nvidia to support [EGL_EXT_image_dma_buf_import](https://registry.khronos.org/EGL/extensions/EXT/EGL_EXT_image_dma_buf_import.txt) and related infrastructure.
-Hardware-accelerated video decoding is achieved by means of libavcodec and VA-API, and Nvidia does not support the latter.
+Hardware-accelerated video encoding is achieved by means of VA-API, and Nvidia does not support the latter.
 I guess you got the point already - no Nvidia please.

 Since streamer requires read access to framebuffer and read-write access to uhid device, it is recommended to run it as root.
 Provide listening port number on commandline as a single argument:
 ```
 sudo ./streamer 1337
 ```

-After starting, streamer would wait for incoming connections from [receiver](https://github.com/mburakov/receiver) on the specified port.
+After starting, streamer would wait for incoming connections from [receiver](https://burakov.eu/receiver.git) on the specified port.
 Streamer does not do capturing until receiver is conencted.

 ## What about Steam Link?